roks70/Medabots9-Translations/README.md

 ## Disclosure
 Just to be upfront, the initial story translation after Omnija and Sotaeko's work was made using DeepL's translations.
 This is initially machine translated and it is in the process of being cleaned up by me (and hopefully more people!).
+I am also in the process of cleaning up the files Omnija and Sotaeko updated where necessary to be more inline with everything else.

 ## Credit
-Credit for starting and doing the gameplay elements:
+Credit for starting and doing the essential gameplay elements:
 Omnija - Translator, Artist, ROM Hacking
 Sotaeko - Translator, Artist, Editor, Community Management
 Original repository - [Medarot-9-3ds-Translations](https://github.com/Omnija/Medarot-9-3ds-Translations/tree/master)
+Medabots discord - for all the helpful clarifications

 ## Instructions
 For anyone who is might be trying to get this to work on an emulator.
 This works for me,